- The Washington Times - Sunday, February 22, 2026

 Advertisement

-Friday’s ruling was a rare setback from a high court that has, by and large, given Mr. Trump a lot of leeway.
-It has allowed him to sideline some spending Congress had approved, and granted him expansive powers to carry out deportations and end lenient immigration programs.
+The ruling Friday was a rare setback from a high court that has, by and large, given Mr. Trump a lot of leeway.
+It has allowed him to sideline some spending that Congress had approved and granted him expansive powers to carry out deportations and end lenient immigration programs.

-Still to come are big decisions on his ability to fire a member of the Federal Reserve and his attempt to block federal recognition of birthright citizenship for children born to parents who are illegal immigrants or temporary legal visitors.
+Still to come are big decisions on his power to fire a member of the Federal Reserve Board of Governors and his attempt to block federal recognition of birthright citizenship for children born to parents who are illegal immigrants or temporary legal visitors.

-Justice Kavanaugh, in his dissent, said even the court’s latest ruling doesn’t damage Mr. Trump much.
-The president still can cobble together a package of tariffs using other sections of law beyond the IEEPA, the associate justice said.
+Justice Kavanaugh said in his dissent that even the court’s latest ruling doesn’t damage Mr. Trump much.
+The president still can cobble together a package of tariffs using other sections of law beyond the International Emergency Economic Powers Act, the associate justice said.

 Advertisement